web3/web3.js/CONTRIBUTIONS.md

 ## Reviews

-The end-goal of review is to suggest useful changes to the author.
+The end-goal of review is to suggest useful improvements to the author.
 Reviews should finish with approval unless there are issues that would result in:

 1. Buggy behaviour.